vishnukkrishna/Lakeview-Real-Estate-React-JS/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A next-generation build tool for faster and more efficient React development.
-- **React Router**: For navigation and page routing within the app.
 - **Tailwind CSS**: A utility-first CSS framework for easy styling.
 - **Framer Motion**: For smooth animations in the UI.
 - **React Toastify**: For showing notifications.